Pharmacist Immunization Authority

-Every state allows pharmacists to administer immunizations, but laws vary widely in the details surrounding that authorization.
-There are three main categories to consider when looking at pharmacists’ vaccination authority by state:
+Every state allows pharmacists to administer immunizations, but laws vary in the details of that authorization.
+There are two main questions to consider when looking at pharmacist vaccination authority by state:

 - The American Journal of Managed Care: The Essential Role of Community Pharmacies in Expanding Access to Vaccines

 - Pharmacy Times: The Value of Pharmacy Immunization

 - Revcycle Intelligence: Shifting Vaccinations to the Pharmacy Lowers Healthcare Costs

 - CDC recommended vaccine-related courses